argocon22Workshop/ArgoCDRollouts/docs/exercise-201/exercise3.md

 Now you should see the new color red at roughly 50% of the traffic.

 #### 3. Next we will fully promote the rollout to 100% of the traffic
-We will now use full promot to skip going to the 75% step and go strait to fully deploying the new color.
+We will now use full promote to skip going to the 75% step and go strait to fully deploying the new color.
 ```
 kubectl argo rollouts promote --full istio-host-split -n argo-rollouts-istio
 ```